 The first phase of V-Dem, comprising of data collection for the entire world from 1900 to 2012, began in March 2012 and was concluded in fall 2013.
 167 countries/territories existing today were included, this required the involvement of some 2,000 Country Experts.
-The second and current phase of the data collection focuses on yearly updates of the data but has also meant recruitment of an additional 1,500 Country Experts to compensate for attrition and coverage of new surveys.
+The following rounds of data collection have focused on yearly updates of the data but has also meant recruitment of an additional 1,700 Country Experts to compensate for attrition and coverage of new surveys.

-• 1st data update, March 2015:
+• 1st data update, released online March 2015: